-In summary, while PMs lead to substantially improved constraints on our mock data, LOS velocities alone are able to break the mass-anisotropy degeneracy and significantly reduce biases using our framework, establishing higher-order Jeans analysis as a viable alternative to other methods such as VSPs, which show significantly greater bias across our mock data, irrespective of tracer numbers.
-Improvements of our method over VSPs likely stem from some combination of biases in the VSPs themselves (see Sec.~\ref{sec:3d_gs2}) and a full star-by-star, fourth-order treatment leading to stronger constraints that disfavor biased models (cf. Fig.~\ref{fig:rhoaniglos}).
+In summary, while PMs lead to substantially improved constraints on our mock data, LOS velocities alone are able to break the mass-anisotropy degeneracy and significantly reduce biases using our framework.
+Thus, we have established higher order Jeans analysis as a viable alternative to other methods, such as VSPs, which show significantly greater bias across our mock data, irrespective of tracer numbers.
+Improvements to our method over VSPs likely stem from some combination of biases in the VSPs themselves (see Sect.~\ref{sec:3d_gs2}) and a full star-by-star, fourth-order treatment leading to stronger constraints that disfavor biased models (cf. Fig.~\ref{fig:rhoaniglos}).

-Finally, we contrasted \gs2 with classic second order Jeans modeling assuming Gaussianity.
-We demonstrated that, due to the mass-anisotropy degeneracy, classic Jeans models are unable to distinguish cusps from cores even with 10,000 tracers.
-Indeed -- as has been reported previously in the literature (e.g. \citealt{2021MNRAS.501..978R}) -- classic Jeans can become seemingly highly biased in its recovery of the density profile, appearing to strongly favor a cusp when the mock is actually cored.
+Finally, we contrasted \gs2 with classic second-order Jeans modeling assuming Gaussianity.
+We demonstrated that due to the mass-anisotropy degeneracy, classic Jeans models are unable to distinguish cusps from cores even with 10,000 tracers.
+Indeed, as reported previously in the literature (e.g., \citealt{2021MNRAS.501..978R}), classic Jeans can become seemingly highly biased in its recovery of the density profile, appearing to strongly favor a cusp when the mock is actually cored.
 We show that this bias owes to the presence of many more cuspy models than cored models in the solution hypervolume, rather than being due to cored models giving a poorer fit to the data.
-As such, apparent biases like this can be misleading -- owing to the shape of the prior volume and unphysical model degeneracies (which \gs2 is able to resolve) rather than the data.
-We suggested a new diagnostic test to determine when posterior intervals are biased in this way: plotting the spread of models of comparable likelihood, using the 68th percentile from the maximum as a reference threshold.
+As such, apparent biases on this level can be misleading, owing to the shape of the prior volume and unphysical model degeneracies (which \gs2 is able to resolve), rather than the data.
+We suggest a new diagnostic test to determine when posterior intervals are biased in this way: plotting the spread of models of comparable likelihood, using the 68th percentile from the maximum as a reference threshold.
 We showed that this diagnostic test removes the apparent bias, giving a more faithful representation of the span of models that well-represent the data.